TheCodeArtist/ext2-parser/README.txt

 ==========================
 $ ./ext-shell <ext-file.img>

-Ext-shell is an interatcive shell to handle ext filesystems.
+Ext-shell is an interactive shell to handle ext filesystems.
 The above command loads the img file in RD_ONLY mode.
 It will parse the superblock and inode-table and print basic info about the filesystem contained in the img file.
 It then displays the ext-shell prompt and waits for user input.